joshatron/Moon-Phases/README.md

 ----------

 Once you have the Moon converted and plugged in, there are several settings you can adjust.
-You are able to adjust the brightness, speed, offset, and direction.
+You are able to adjust the brightness, speed, offset, direction, and smoothness.

 To change a setting, press the button once, then keep pressing to cycle through the different settings.
 When you first switch to an option, a short animation will play that represents what type of setting will be effected.